 In RotaCloud

 Employees can clock in and out from static terminals or their smartphones using the RotaCloud app.
-In, out, and break times get fed into timesheets automatically, so there’s no data entry required.
+In, out, and break times are automatically fed into timesheets, so there’s no data entry required.

 We know that the main reason businesses implement staff scheduling processes or software isn’t for the wellbeing benefits they can provide, but there’s no doubt they can be an overlooked upside of smarter people management at your business.
 All it takes is to look at your rota planning and time tracking processes and data in a slightly different way.